Augustine of Canterbury: Arrival and first efforts

 Further missionaries were sent from Rome in 601.
 They brought a pallium for Augustine and a present of sacred vessels, vestments, relics, and books.
 (Note: What happened to these items in later years is unknown.
 Thomas Elmham, a 15th-century chronicler at Canterbury, gave a number of theories of how most of these objects were lost, including being hidden and never recovered during the Danish attacks in the 9th and 10th centuries, hidden and lost after the Norman Conquest of England in 1066, or used for the ransom of King Richard I of England in the 1190s.
 The surviving St Augustine Gospels, (Corpus Christi College, Cambridge manuscript (MS) 286) which is a 6th-century Italian-illuminated Gospel Book, may be one of the works sent to Augustine.
 Traditionally, it has been associated with the Gregorian mission.
 Another possible survival is a Gospel, in an Italian hand, and closely related to the Augustine Gospels, now MS Oxford Bodelian Auctarium D.2.14, which shows evidence of being held in Anglo-Saxon hands during the right time frame.
-Lastly, a fragment of a work by Gregory the Great, now held by the British Library as part of MS Cotton Titus C may have arrived with the missionaries.)
+Lastly, a fragment of a work by Gregory the Great, now held by the British Library as part of MS Cotton Titus C, may have arrived with the missionaries.)
 The pallium was the symbol of metropolitan status, and signified that Augustine was now an archbishop unambiguously associated with the Holy See.
 Along with the pallium, a letter from Gregory directed the new archbishop to consecrate 12 suffragan bishops as soon as possible and to send a bishop to York.
 Gregory's plan was that there would be two metropolitans, one at York and one at London, with 12 suffragan bishops under each archbishop.
 As part of this plan, Augustine was expected to transfer his archiepiscopal see to London from Canterbury.
 This move never happened; no contemporary sources give the reason, but it was probably because London was not part of Æthelberht's domains.
 Instead, London was part of the kingdom of Essex, ruled by Æthelberht's nephew Saebert of Essex, who converted to Christianity in 604.
-The historian S. Brechter has suggested that the metropolitan see was indeed moved to London, and that it was only with the abandonment of London as a see after the death of Æthelberht that Canterbury became the archiepiscopal see.
+The historian Suso Brechter has suggested that the metropolitan see was indeed moved to London, and that it was only with the abandonment of London as a see after the death of Æthelberht that Canterbury became the archiepiscopal see.
 This theory contradicts Bede's version of events, however.